Chapter 14: The Father’s Vision

 Faith of Abraham

 Abraham is known as the father of the faithful (Romans 4:16; Galatians 3:7).
 He had real faith in a real vision.
-Exercising faith in God’s promises, Abraham obeyed God, left the home of his father, and inhabited tents in a strange country.
+Exercising faith in God’s promises, Abraham obeyed God, left the home of his father, and dwelled in tents in a strange country (Hebrews 11:8-9).
 Why was Abraham able to do this?
-As we wrote in the last chapter, he clearly saw the key of David vision all the way into new Jerusalem.
-Paul states that he looked for a city which has foundations (Hebrews 11:8-10).
-One translation says “sure foundations.”
+Verse 10 answers: “For he looked for a city which hath foundations, whose builder and maker is God.”

 We can build our faith to have that astonishing reach!
 We must pray fervently and meditate seriously on that expression to comprehend its depth.
 It is a mind-dazzling faith with sure foundations.
 This is the foundation of the key of David vision.

 Understand the time element.
-This is speaking of the time when God the Father brings new Jerusalem to the Earth.
+This is speaking of the time when God the Father brings new Jerusalem to Earth.
 God will have made the foundations of this city sure.
 Can you imagine—project Earth completed!
-God will have re-created Himself into multiple billions of Family members.
-It will be a majestic and royal Family.
+God will have re-created Himself into multiple billions of Family members—a majestic and royal Family.
 This vision carries within it the only goal for every human life, if we are to live beyond this world.

 Why is this mind-stretching family goal so important?
 It is the only vision that gives deep meaning to God’s plan.
-He even gave us physical marriage and physical family, types of our marriage to Christ and the God Family, to give this vision deeper meaning.
+He gave us physical marriage and physical family, types of our marriage to Christ and of the God Family, to give this vision greater depth.
 God the Father’s vision of the future is a family vision.
-God paid a great price to give us this vision of the future.
-He allowed His Son to be crucified so all humans could be a part of the future spiritual Family.
+God paid a great price to give us this vision of the future; He allowed His Son to be crucified so all humans could be part of the future spiritual Family.

 How could Abraham sacrifice his son?
 He knew that giving up Isaac was so little compared to the Father’s plan to sacrifice Christ!
 Remember, when God sent His Son to Earth, there was the chance that Christ could have failed.
-If Christ would have sinned, the plan for man would have also failed.
-If Christ had failed, God the Father would have been alone for the rest of eternity!
+Had Christ sinned, the plan for man would have also failed.
+Had Christ failed, God the Father would have been alone for the rest of eternity!

 Name—New Jerusalem

 What really separates the Philadelphians and Laodiceans today?
 It is this vision of the completion of God’s Family.
-The faithful Philadelphians hear what the Spirit is saying to them (verse 22).
+The faithful Philadelphians hear what the Spirit is saying (verse 22).
 They grasp the vision about the royal Family of God.
-Because of this fact, God adorns them with the name of new Jerusalem.
+Therefore, God adorns them with the name of new Jerusalem.
 That is because today they envision this majestic, eternal city!
 It is a part of their daily thinking.
 However, the Laodiceans are blind to this incredible God Family vision.

 David ruled from Jerusalem.
 Christ will rule from there in the World Tomorrow.
 The Father will rule from new Jerusalem.